EGoverde/Mvvm.Nucleus.Maui/README.md

 - `IPopupAware`: Allows access to the Popup using a WeakReference. *ViewModel-Only.*
 - `IPopupInitializable(Async)`: Init functions triggered before showing the popup.
 - `IPopupLifeCycleAware`: Events on opening and closing the popup. *ViewModel-Only.*
-- `IDestructible`: Requires `UsePopupDestructionAfterClose`.
-Triggered when the popup is closed.
+- `IDestructible`: Triggered when the popup is closed.

 ## Migrating from Prism